Splash Financial, Inc. and PenFed Credit Union recently announced they will partner and fund up to $350 million annually for student loan refinancing.

 “We’re excited to partner with the Splash Financial team and to grow PenFed’s existing presence in the student loan refinance market.” said Shashi Vohra, PenFed Executive Vice President, President of Affiliated Business.
 “Through this strategic partnership and additional marketing channel, we can expand the reach of PenFed’s great rates to more consumers.”

 For PenFed, this partnership is one of many for the nation’s second-largest credit union.
 According to its website, PenFed has more than 1.6 million members with over $24 billion in assets across all 50 states, the District of Columbia, as well as in Guam, Okinawa, and Puerto Rico.
 The financial institution offers auto loans, checking and savings accounts, credit cards, loans, and mortgages.

 Amid its various offerings, Splash Financial offers refinance student loans with both fixed and variable rates.
-Fixed loan rates can carry a 3.50% APR while its variable rate loans—based on the prime rate—can reach 3.23% APR.
+Fixed loan rates can carry an APR as low as 3.50%%, while variable rate loans—which are based on the prime rate—can reach as low as splashfinancial-refi-12-varlow% APR.